TwinFan/XPMP2/README.md

    where such a path was just one level away from the `xsb_aircraft.txt` file.
    It would just also search deeper if needed.
 - Parameters of `XPMPMultiplayerInit(LegacyData)` have been reshaped, though, ie. calls to these functions need adaptation.
-Less parmeters are needed now, though, please see documentaton or header file.
+Less parameters are needed now, though, please see documentaton or header file.
 The path to the resource directory is now mandatory and it describes where all the supplemental files needed by the library are to be found: `Doc8643.txt`, `MapIcons.png`, `NoPlane.acf`, `related.txt`.